ilaychen/CS236605-final-project/README.md

 Under pose/models/hourglass.py you can find our improvements.

-in order to run an experiment run one of our scripts for the src/ dir, for example - sbatch -c 2 --gres=gpu:1 -p 236605 -o s2_exp.out -J s2_exp run_dec_2.sh
+in order to run an experiment run one of our scripts for the src/ dir, for example: sbatch -c 2 --gres=gpu:1 -p 236605 -o s2_exp.out -J s2_exp run_dec_2.sh

 notice that the MPII dataset must be located in /data/mpii/